Wondering how many beers are in a keg? Look no further. Here are the weights and beer totals of the 6 primary keg sizes.

 How Heavy is a Full Keg?

-How Many Beers Are in a Half Keg?
+How Many Beers In a Half Keg?

 Quarter Barrel Keg AKA Pony Keg